cathayddt/bdk/EXAMPLE-EN.md

 Variables required by *network-create.json* are defined in the files *configtx.yaml*, *crypto-config.yaml*, and *docker-compose.yaml*.
 They can be categorized as variables either for orderer organizations or peer organizations.
 Please move these files under *~/.bdk* directory after they have been modified.

 #### `ordererOrgs`: Settings concerning the initial orderer organization on this blockchain network
-- `name` Organization name of the orderer org
+- `name` organization name of the orderer org
-- `domain` Domain name of the orderer organization
+- `domain` domain name of the orderer organization
-- `enableNodeOUs` Whether to define memberships explicitly (3 member types: `admin`, `orderer`, `client` instead of the original 2: `admin` and `member`)
+- `enableNodeOUs` whether to define memberships explicitly (3 member types: `admin`, `orderer`, `client` instead of the original 2: `admin` and `member`)
-- `hostname` Number of orderers and the hostname of each orderer
+- `hostname` number of orderers and the hostname of each orderer
-- `ports` Port settings of each orderer in this orderer organization
+- `ports` port settings of each orderer in this orderer organization
-  - `port` Opened port of the orderer
+  - `port` opened port of the orderer
-  - `isPublishPort` Whether to publish the opened port from the Docker container
+  - `isPublishPort` whether to publish the opened port from the Docker container
-  - `operationPort` Port used to check the heartbeat of the instance
+  - `operationPort` port used to check the heartbeat of the instance
-  - `isPublishOperationPort` Whether to publish the health-check port from the Docker container
+  - `isPublishOperationPort` whether to publish the health-check port from the Docker container

 #### `peerOrgs`: Settings concerning the initial peer organization on this blockchain network
-- `name` Organization name of the peer org
+- `name` organization name of the peer org
-- `domain` Domain name of the peer organization
+- `domain` domain name of the peer organization
-- `enableNodeOUs` Whether to define memberships explicitly (3 member types: `admin`, `orderer`, `client` instead of the original 2: `admin` and `member`)
+- `enableNodeOUs` whether to define memberships explicitly (3 member types: `admin`, `orderer`, `client` instead of the original 2: `admin` and `member`)
-- `peerCount` Number of peers in this peer organization
+- `peerCount` number of peers in this peer organization
-- `userCount` Number of user identities in this peer organization
+- `userCount` number of user identities in this peer organization
-- `ports` Port settings of each peer in this peer organization
+- `ports` port settings of each peer in this peer organization
-  - `port` Opened port of the peer
+  - `port` opened port of the peer
-  - `isPublishPort` Whether to publish the opened port from the Docker container
+  - `isPublishPort` whether to publish the opened port from the Docker container
-  - `operationPort` Port used to check the heartbeat of the instance
+  - `operationPort` port used to check the heartbeat of the instance
-  - `isPublishOperationPort` Whether to publish the health-check port from the Docker container
+  - `isPublishOperationPort` whether to publish the health-check port from the Docker container

 ```json
  {